Alhambra High School (Alhambra, California): History

 Around 1884, Alhambra citizens saw the need for their own school.

 On October 11, 2006, a small explosive device was found on a sidewalk bordering the north end of campus.
 Hours later, a second similar device was found in a trash can on the south end of campus.
 The Los Angeles County sheriff's bomb squad safely removed and disabled both items, and the campus was searched.

 In early 2007, the school was featured on the third season of Hell's Kitchen.
 100 members from the senior class of 2007 were invited to participate.
 Each chef had to prepare 100 portions of a dish for each of the students.
 It was one of a select few public high schools in California to be awarded a distinguished Great Schools Rating of 8 out of 10.

-Demographics

-In 2009-2010, the minority population was 95.8%, 31.6% of the students were limited English proficient, and 83.7% considered economically disadvantaged, received free or reduced lunch.